 Opener ‘Tin Pan Alley’ was the perfect way to ease the audience into the sonic world they would inhabit for the next 90 minutes.
 With its low-key beginning the song erupted into a ‘70s glitter stomp guitar explosion with Plant kicking the mic stand high, signaling that the band were here to both rock and mesmerise.
 Plant still shows flashes of the Viking rock god persona that defined him in the ‘70s, but he now balances live it with a self-effacing sense of humour and genial personality, all the while wandering the stage like a mystical druid figure channeling and steering the music.

 The band contains members of his ‘00s band The Strange Sensation so it was perhaps no surprise that all of the non-Zeppelin songs (aside from Howlin’ Wolf and Bukka White covers) came from their Mighty ReArranger album.
-The other songs received the same musical treatment: Acoustic and electric guitars, heavy and complex rhythms, and a strong electronic component that at times gave the songs a heady psychedelic sound akin to the work of David Holmes and .
+The other songs received the same musical treatment: Acoustic and electric guitars, heavy and complex rhythms, and a strong electronic component that at times gave the songs a heady psychedelic sound akin to the work of David Holmes and Death in Vegas.

 “At two points in the show Plant made reference to seeing us again next year and ‘soon’ with a cheeky grin.”